abdelrahmanfekri/NMovie/README.md

 ## Design Decisions

 - Server-side rendering for improved SEO and initial load performance.
-- CSS Modules for scoped styling.
+- CSS Modules for styling.
 - Zustand for state management.
 - TypeScript for type safety.